 As a poignant mark in European history, the Holocaust remains a significant component of modern-day European identity, and a key reference point to understanding and developing our societies in a progressive and inclusive direction.
-In this perspective, comprehensive and publicly available narratives and sources from the period play a key role.
-The EHRI project has as its mission to ensure that Holocaust research remains relevant, easily accessible and as factually complete as possible.
+From this perspective, comprehensive and publicly available narratives and sources from the period play a key role.
+The EHRI project aims to ensure that Holocaust research remains relevant, easily accessible and as factually complete as possible.

 Evening out regional and technological capacity gaps